 Microwave for 1min 30 seconds to 2 minutes until cooked through.
 I find that 1 min 45 seconds is the sweet spot for my microwave.

 🍴 Recipe Tips

 This blueberry cake in a mug recipe is pretty straightforward so I don't have very many tips.
 Just an observation I need to point out so that you don't hurt the mug muffin.

 When it finishes cooking, the top center of the mug muffin will appear a tad wet.
 It looks like an undercooked bread batter and might make you want to pop it back in the microwave for longer.

 Please note that this "wet spot" is supposed to happen with almost all mug cakes.
 It's a sign that it's cooked properly and not overdone.
-To cook it until that spot disappears will give you a rubbery and chewy muffin.
+Cook it until that spot disappears will give you a rubbery and chewy muffin.